 9. Keep up with your servicing

-Like many of these tips, vehicle servicing is important all year round, but winter conditional makes it that bit more important.
+Like many of these tips, vehicle servicing is essential year-round, but winter conditions make it that bit more important.

-A service is usually recommended every 12,000 miles or every 12 months, whichever comes sooner.
+Manufacturers usually recommend a service every 12,000 miles or every 12 months, whichever comes sooner.
 But every car is different, so check your owner’s handbook for the recommended service schedule.
-In some areas, it can take a couple of weeks for the garage to fit you in, so plan ahead and make sure you book in good time to get your car winter ready.
+In some areas, it can take a couple of weeks for the garage to fit you in, so look ahead and book in good time to get your car winter-ready.

 10. Carry the right gear for winter